Home Drugs Tylenol Drug Interactions

 Interactions with Common Drugs

 Drug interactions sometimes change how well your medications work and can increase the possibility of negative side effects.
-It’s important to maintain a list of all the drugs and supplements you take, along with dosage amounts and schedule.
+It’s important to maintain a list of all the drugs and supplements you take, along with dosage amounts and schedule of use.

 Your list should include all prescription and non-prescription medications, herbal supplements and products, as well as vitamins and ointments.
 Keep your list current and share it regularly with all of your doctors and pharmacists.